jajukajulz/xrpl-tutorial/README.md

 `$ cd xrpl-tutorial`

 Run script twice to create 2 new accounts via (i.e. via SDK).
-Once complete, make a note of the 3 account mnemonics and save somewhere safe.
+Once complete, make a note of the 2 account mnemonics and save somewhere safe.

 `$ python xrpl_1_create_wallet.py`

-Fund the 1st account using XRPL transaction sender
+Fund the 1st account using XRPL transaction sender (this is optional since we use the `generate_faucet_wallet` function to create the wallet which prefunds the wallet with some XRP).

 `https://xrpl.org/tx-sender.html`